theuzomavictor/INTRO-TO-GitHub/IntroductionToGithub.md

 9. Conclusion.

 ## Introduction

-GitHub is a web-based hosting service used to host Git repositories.
-In computing, a repository or "repo," as defined by the Oxford dictionary, is a central location where data is stored.
+GitHub is a website used to store Git repositories.
+In computing, a repository, or "repo", as defined by the Oxford dictionary, is a central location where data is stored.
 GitHub is a very important tool for developers, software engineers, and technical writers.
 It is extremely important to learn how Git and GitHub work.
-Usually, Git stores files locally on your computer, but GitHub allows you to have an online location where your files and version history are stored.
+Git typically keeps files locally on your computer, but GitHub enables you to have a web-based folder for your files and version history.

 ## What is GitHub?

-GitHub is an online software development platform used for storing, tracking, and collaborating on software projects.
-It allows you and others to work on projects from anywhere in the world.
-It is used to interact with version control software like Git.
+GitHub is an online platform for storing, managing, and working together on software projects.
+With the help of this, you can work from anywhere in the world.
+It is used to communicate with version control software like Git.

 ## Why Git?